Climate forecasters say Maine likely to have above-average temps this winter

 The Climate Prediction Center’s outlook seems to at least indirectly contradict the one released by the 2019 Farmers’ Almanac, an annual Lewiston-based publication which uses a mathematical and astronomical formula created in 1818 to come up with long-range forecasts.

-Farmer’s Almanac Editor Peter Geiger said in late August his publication predicts “a very long, cold and snow-filled winter.”
+Farmers’ Almanac Editor Peter Geiger said in late August his publication predicts “a very long, cold and snow-filled winter.”

 Follow the Bangor Daily News on Facebook for the latest Maine news.